psrc/luv/QC/README.md

 make clean
 ```

 After an UrbanSim run is finished, indicator files need to be created.
-Make sure the 'QC\_RUN1' entry in input.txt points to the right run.
+Make sure that the 'QC\_RUN1' entry in input.txt points to the right run, and that 'RUN1\_BASE\_YEAR` and  'RUN1\_END\_YEAR' entries are correct.
 Optionally, put a description of the run, possibly restrictions, into 'QC\_RUN1\_DESCR' and 'QC\_RUN1\_RESTR'.
 Then type

 ```
 make ind
 ```

 Note that the above step need Opus to be installed.
+This will run all indicators and might take a long time to process.
+See the list below for running only selected parts.

 To view results, navigate to the internal shiny server front page and open the LUV Dashboard app.